University Administrative Policies

 9.2.2.
 Renting Vehicles from Other Vendors

 If travelers do not make reservations under the University’s agreement with Enterprise and National and use another rental car vendor, then the State of New Mexico Risk Management Division coverage would apply in the event of an incident.
-The Risk Management Department treats cars rented by University travelers for official University business as if they were UNM vehicles.
+The Risk Services Department treats cars rented by University travelers for official University business as if they were UNM vehicles.
 For liability purposes, UNM is covered by the Tort Claims Act.
-For physical damage, UNM’s share of the damages would be capped at $2,500 (with $1,750 paid by the renting department and the remainder paid by Safety and Risk Services).
+For physical damage, UNM’s share of the damages would be capped at $2,500 (with $1,750 paid by the renting department and the remainder paid by Risk Services).
 The State of New Mexico Risk Management Division will pay any damages over the $2,500 cap.

 Upon approval of the renting department’s dean, director, department head, or delegate, travelers may be allowed to purchase additional CDW or LDW insurance if they are on UNM business travel out of state.